TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 `FFA_SECONDARY_EP_REGISTER`_ interface (SMC invocation from the SPMC to the SPMD at secure physical FF-A instance).

-The SPMC then creates secure partitions based on SP packages and manifests.
+The SPMC then creates secure partitions base on SP packages and manifests.
 Each secure partition is launched in sequence (`SP Boot order`_) on their "primary" execution context.
 If the primary boot physical core linear id is N, an MP SP is started using EC[N] on PE[N] (see `Platform topology`_).
 If the partition is a